Metro will keep investing in Russia so long as trade flows safe

 "As long as the sanctions against Russia do not influence trade flows, they should have no impact on our business," Koch said in an interview.
 "Purchasing power in Russia is there, the demand for supplies is there."

-Metro is Russia's fourth-biggest retailer behind X5 (PJPq.L), Magnit (MGNTq.L) and French chain Auchan.
+Metro is Russia's fourth-biggest retailer behind X5, Magnit and French chain Auchan.
 Its Russian unit made a quarter of Metro's group operating profit in 2013 with sales of about $5 billion, some 9 percent of Metro's total.

 However the company recently had to delay the stock market listing of a quarter of its Russian cash-and-carry wholesale operation - which had been expected to fetch at least 1 billion euros ($1.38 billion) - owing to market turmoil.